 The statute of limitations in Texas refers to how long the prosecutor can wait after the crime before charging you.
-Generally, the amount of time depends on the type of offense you’re charged with.
-The federal bank fraud statute of limitations is five years, meaning if the alleged crime took place more than five years ago and you were not charged, you can no longer be charged for it.
+Generally, the amount of time depends on the offense you’re charged with.
+The federal bank fraud statute of limitations is five years, meaning if the alleged crime occurred more than five years ago and you were not charged, you can no longer be charged.

-In Texas, the bank fraud statute of limitations varies depending on the specific charges.
+The bank fraud statute of limitations in Texas varies depending on the specific charges.
 For example, the bank fraud statute of limitations on forgery is ten years, but it’s seven years for money laundering and credit card abuse.